Top Vegan Foods Rich in Iron to Incorporate Into Your Meals

 12. Edamame

-Edamame, young soybeans, are a nutritious vegan food rich in iron.
+Edamame, young soybeans, are a great vegan source of iron.
 They add texture, flavor, and nutritional value to plant-based dishes.
-Incorporating edamame into salads, stir-fries, or enjoyed on its own provides a tasty and iron-rich option for those embracing a plant-based lifestyle.
+Add edamame to salads, stir fries, or just enjoy them on their own for a tasty and filling plant-based snack.

 Edamame Iron Content